 Attend industry conferences and trade shows that aren’t normally about recruiting.
 Talk to potential employees through networking at these events.
 Talent currently employed by your competitors will be there so why not network and meet with others who work in a related industry who may give you access to tap into potential candidates.
 Awards dinners are usually great for this.

 An effective intern strategy within the Company can really give you a chance to meet fantastic employees of the future.
 Interns are usually very keen to learn and very keen on gaining the right experience in an industry.
 Many interns are free of charge, you can find companies who supply interns in your area, and often the colleges and universities fund their top stars internships.
 If you like them after a 3 or 6 month internship then you have the option to offer them full time employment.

-These are just some ideas to help you and I am sure there are many more.
+These are just some ideas around cost effective recruitment strategies to help you and I am sure there are many more.
 I would love to hear your comments.